Breakout rooms

 If a Host is in the same room as the person who raises their hand, then the Host sees a toast notification and an indicator in the participants list (as per standard behavior).

-However, if a Host is in a different room (main room or other breakout room) from the person raising their hand, then the Host only sees the toast notification.
+However, if a Host is in a different room from the person raising their hand, then the Host does not see any notifications or indicators.

 Using breakout rooms as a Guest